 Both the Alliance and Tesla recommend that implementation of Section 1810(6) (the telematics provision) be postponed.

-While 29-A M.R.S. § 1810(6) (the telematics this provision) does not expressly reference the entity, some working group members interpret the Alliance and Tesla\interpret\that provision, in conjunction with 29-A M.R.S. § 1810(2), as not-requiring motor vehicle manufacturers to provide access to telematics data utilizing specific standards to be defined by the independent entity and integrating with and equipping their vehicles with a until the entity has established a standardized access platform to be created and administered by the independent entity.
+While this provision does not expressly reference the entity, the Alliance and Tesla interpret that provision, in conjunction with 29-A M.R.S. § 1810(2), as requiring motor vehicle manufacturers to provide access to telematics data utilizing specific standards to be defined by the independent entity and integrating with and equipping their vehicles with a standardized access platform to be created and administered by the independent entity.
 As noted above, motor vehicle manufacturers must begin complying with the requirements of Section 1810(6) no later than January 5, 2025.
-[Discussion here of recommendation of some working group members that the telematic requirements be postponed for a year].
 The Alliance and Tesla contend that until Section 1810(2) is amended to clarify that the entity will not maintain, provide access to, or otherwise exercise control over vehicle data, it is uncertain what vehicle manufacturers must do to comply with Section 1810(6).
-The Alliance and Tesla recommend that implementation of Section 1810(6) be delayed until one year after any amendments to Sections 1810.
+The Alliance and Tesla recommend that implementation of Section 1810(6) be delayed until one year after any amendments to Section 1810.